 Salmonella food poisoning is commonly caused by:

-Dehydration, caused by diarrhea, is a serious concern with salmonella, especially in children and infants.
-The very young can become severely dehydrated in just one day, and this can lead to death.
+Dehydration caused by diarrhea is a serious concern, especially in children and infants.
+The very young can become severely dehydrated in just one day.
+This can lead to death.

 To diagnose salmonella food poisoning, your doctor will do a physical examination.
-He or she may check if your abdomen is tender or for a skin rash which presents as small pink dots on your skin.
-Accompanied by a high fever, these dots may indicate a serious form of Salmonella infection called typhoid fever.
+They may check if your abdomen is tender.
+They may look for a rash with small pink dots on your skin.
+If these dots are accompanied by a high fever, they may indicate a serious form of salmonella infection called typhoid fever.

 Your doctor may also do a blood test or stool culture.
 This is to look for actual evidence and samples of Salmonella bacteria in your body.